ihangulo/SDC_P3_Behavioral-Cloning/README.md

 **More CORRECT traning data** The most error is because of my keyboard input error.
 More practice then, more best result.
 I think I'd rather than find someone who can car drive game very well.
 Or I must buy joystick.

-**Is that right wheel angle? ** The angle value is the value on the spot. i.e. it's not the "will be changed value".
-I think if I changed the angle, then I must check 'before angle' and 'next angle' and I must turn 'the diffrence of two'.
+**Is that right wheel angle?** The angle value is the value on the spot. i.e. it's not the "will be changed value".
+I think if I changed the angle, then I must check 'before angle' and 'next angle' and I must turn 'the difference of two'.
 Of course 'power' and 'car speed' is concerned.
 So, it is better to think about "next angle" not "this spot angle"